Popular Feature Selection Methods in Machine Learning

 So, we can transform the data to meet the test requirements so that we can try and compare the results.

-Which Feature Selection Method is the Best?
+Which Feature Selection Technique is the Best?

 None of the feature selection methods can be regarded as the best method.
 Even speaking on a universal scale, there is no best machine learning algorithm or the best set of input variables.